socoding/node-lua/README.md

 # node-lua
-A node completation of lua which support sync and async remote procedure call, and task-multiplexing support(in muti-thread mode with no useless wakeup)
+1. A node complementation of lua which support sync and async remote procedure call, and task-multiplexing support(in multi-threads with no useless wakeup).
+2. It is a simple script engine or complex server engine which supports a massive of independent lua contexts (or named services) running on multi-threads which restricted to the cpu core count.
+3. The lua context will suspend when it calls a sync and async remote procedure call using lua coroutine inside the core c codes.
+4. The remote procedure call can be called within the lua coroutine where the user created and it won't impact the normal coroutine procedure.
+5. A context starts with a lua file as the entry.
+The process will exit automaticly when all contexts ends or terminated and a context will exit automaticly when all its sync and async remote procedure call ends or terminates.
+6. A optimized task scheduling is used with a thread based context queue which reduced thread race condition and work-stealing algorithm is used in the task scheduling.

 ## usefull api
 ### tcp api